ZupIT/beagle-docs/content/en/android/customization/action/simple-action.md

 There are two ways to register your action, check them below:

- - Using Annotation Processor:
+ 1. Using Annotation Processor:

     For this, annotate your action class with `@RegisterAction("className")` where className is your class name.

- - Without the Annotation Processor
+ 2. Without the Annotation Processor.

 ## How to use your action